-- Metal jewelry: it includes jewelry that is made of precious metals such as gold, platinum, and silver, but also non-precious metals like copper and aluminum.
-Still is the most preferred type of jewelry, for instance, in 2018, gold jewelry represented 47% of the market sales, diamond, and K-gold 20% and jade 19%.
+- Precious metal jewelry: it includes jewelry that is made of precious metals such as gold, platinum, and silver, but also non-precious metals like copper and aluminum.
+Still is the most preferred type of jewelry, for instance, gold jewelry such as gold rings represented more than 47% of the market sales, diamond, and K-gold 20% and jade 19%.

 - Precious stones: a segment that is growing in 1st tiers cities.
 It includes precious stones such as diamonds, rubies, sapphires, crystal, jade, pearls, amber, and topaz.
 If China as a whole prefers gold, the country is still second when it comes to buying Diamonds.
 The interesting things with diamonds sell in China, is bridal jewelry is not driving sales.
 Indeed, with a drop in the marriage rate, jewelry brands in China have launched versatile series that can be worn at any time and bought for any occasion.

-- Then you have other jewelry such as ivory, leather, clay, wood, and string.
+- Then you have other jewelry such as ivory, leather, clay, wood, string, and platinum.

 What type of Jewelry do Chinese consumers love?

 When it comes to jewelry, Chinese consumers have a clear preference for gold as seen above; Gold is symbolic in China, it represents financial and spiritual protection (and being part of the upper class, although this tends not to be true with younger generations).

 The gold jewelry market is dominated by locals players but non-Chinese brands are still highly appreciated.